wi22b052/swarc-group4-umt/arc42/Abgabe.md

 Also assumptions as well as reasonings for certain decisions are documented here for future reference.

 In the end, the delivered product should:
--   make communication between students and the falculty as well as its employees easier
+-   make communication between students and the faculty as well as its employees easier
 -   be easy to use without any training for all parties
 -   drastically lower the organizational overhead
 -   secure private data
 -   enable data-driven decision making through reporting and analytics

-To make this possible important features are:
--   dashboard with relevant information
--   Course and curriculum management (before, during and after the course)
--   User authentication
--   Billing and payment management
--   Reports and Analytics

-Quality goals which influence architectural decisions:
--   Usability (Easy access and usage; No training required)
--   Correctness (To ensure no wrong distribution of information/data)
--   Interoperability (Communication with software of other institution)

-The main stakeholders for this projekt (with their most valued expectation/s) are:
--   Senior Lecturer/Jane Doe (Efficiency; Ease the workload;)
--   Student Rep./ Emily Chen (Proper User Experience; Ease the communication; Data protection)
--   Financial Officer/Sarah Johnson (Create revenue of subscription fees)
--   Chief Information Officer/Michael Lee (Ease the protection of student and lecturer data)

 ## Requirements Overview
 <div class="formalpara-title">